 All Jazz Studies majors learn basic jazz piano in our Piano Lab.
 Students may also elect to receive training in the music software and recording techniques in our Music Technology Lab and Recording Studio.

-All students interested in majoring in music must first pass an entrance audition on an instrument or voice.
-In order to complete the major, all students must attain intermediate level on a single instrument or voice; must have or acquire piano skills sufficient to pass the piano proficiency examination; and must pass a junior standing examination, usually at the end of the sophomore year.
+All students interested in majoring in Jazz Studies must first pass an entrance audition on an instrument or voice.
+In order to complete the major, all students must attain intermediate level on a single instrument or voice; and must pass a junior standing examination, usually at the end of the sophomore year.